Harika-SVL/Jenkins/notes.md

 * In real every CI/CD tool is a CRON Job ( Scheduler ) on steroids ( can work over the failed cases also )

-=> PaaS - Platform as a Service
+    * PaaS - Platform as a Service
-=> IaaS - Infrastructure as a Service
+    * IaaS - Infrastructure as a Service
-=> SaaS - Software as a Service
+    * SaaS - Software as a Service

 ## Proceeding with Jenkins

 ![Alt text](shots/3.PNG)

-* Learning GIT ( version control system ) - Taking latest version of the code
+* Learning GIT ( Version Control System ) - Taking latest version of the code
-* Sonar Qube ( Static code analysis ) - check for code written as per standards or not
+* Sonar Qube ( Static Code Analysis ) - check for code written as per standards or not
-* Jfrog/Artifactory ( Artifat Repository) - supports all the languages like storing java packages,linux packages,.net packages,Docker packages,etc - they also have artifactory scan features too
+* Jfrog/Artifactory ( Artifact Repository) - supports all the languages like storing java packages,linux packages,.net packages,Docker packages,etc - they also have artifactory scan features too
-* MAven,MsBuild ( build java,.net applications) - to understand certain terms,dependencies,packaging phase,compiling phase
+* Maven, MsBuild ( build java,.net applications) - to understand certain terms,dependencies,packaging phase,compiling phase

 * Pipelines ( creating pipelines for applications) - two types
   1. UI oriented - Free style